 In the first part of our mini-series, “How to Take Care of Orchids“, we will look at the factors that must be considered when choosing which type of orchid to buy.

 With over 20’000 species (not including the 100’000+ hybrids and cultivars), choosing which orchid to purchase can seem like a daunting task.
-And then comes the responsibility of making sure the orchid you buy is free from disease and has been looked after correctly.
-This article will guide you through the process of buying an orchid as well as offering some suggestions for a good “first orchid” for beginners.
+And then comes to the responsibility of making sure the orchid you buy is free from disease and has been looked after correctly.
+This article will guide you through the process of buying an orchid as well as offer some suggestions for a good “first orchid” for beginners.

 Orchids have a reputation for being difficult to grow successfully.
 Whilst there are many species that fit into this category, there are also a number of orchids that are relatively easy to manage.
 If you are a beginner, we would recommend orchids from one of the following genera for your first project.

-- Dendrobium – Orchids from this genus originated from South East Asia and are comparatively long lasting.
+- Dendrobium – Orchids from this genus originated from South East Asia and are comparatively long-lasting.
 They produce pretty flowers and benefit from lots of light.